gvwilson/sdxpy/en/src/templating/index.md

 Suppose we want to turn an array of strings into an HTML list.
 Our page will look like this:

-[% fixme file="loop_input.ht" %]
+[% inc file="loop.ht" %]

 The attribute `z-loop` tells the tool to repeat the contents of that node;
 the loop variable and the collection being looped over are separated by a colon.
 The `span` with the attribute `z-var` tells the tool to fill in the node with the value of the variable.
-{: .continue}

 When our tool processes this page, the output will be standard HTML without any traces of how it was created:

-[% fixme file="loop_output.out" %]
+[% inc file="loop.out" %]

 <div class="callout" markdown="1">

 ### Human-readable vs. machine-readable

-The introduction said that mini-languages for page templating quickly start to accumulate extra features.
+Mini-languages for page templating can quickly become unreadable.
 We have already started down that road by putting the loop variable and loop target in a single attribute and splitting that attribute to get them out.
-Doing this makes loops easy for people to type, but hides important information from standard HTML processing tools.
-They can't know that this particular attribute of these particular elements contains multiple values or that those values should be extracted by splitting a string on a colon.
+Doing this makes loops easy for people to type, but hides important information from standard HTML processing tools: they can't know that this particular attribute of these particular elements contains multiple values or that those values should be extracted by splitting a string on a colon.
-We could instead require people to use two attributes like this:
+We could instead use two attributes like this:

 ```html
 <ul z-loop="names" z-loop-var="item">
 ```

-but we have decided to err on the side of minimal typing.
+but we have decided to save ourselves a little typing.
-{: .continue}

-Strictly speaking,
+And strictly speaking
 we should call our attributes `data-something` instead of `z-something` to conform with [%i "HTML5 specification" %][the HTML5 specification][html5-data-attributes][%/i%], but by the time we're finished processing our templates,